 In Bellingham, the Campaign became the Workplace Bullying Institute because a team of volunteer research students made possible more survey research.
 WBI considers the production and dissemination of research a most important activity.

 The WBI years have been a time of remarkable expansion -- both in scope of services rendered and staffing.
 First, we conducted major online studies starting in 2003, 2008 and 2009.
 These surveys of self-selected samples of website visitors (not scientific studies) were the largest samples of bullied targets to describe their experiences.
 In 2010, we began Instant Polling at the WBI website for snapshot views on bullying-related themes.

 The most significant advance was the WBI affiliation with John Zogby, the pollster.
 In 2007, 2010, 2014 and 2017, WBI commissioned Zogby to conduct the U.S. Workplace Bullying Survey.
 Those surveys have become the "gold standard" in measuring bullying's prevalence among all adult Americans.
 Zogby's sample was a scientific (technically representative of the nation) one.
 The WBI prevalence stats are the most frequently cited in North America.
 WBI regularly presents its research papers and participates in symposia at various professional and scientific conferences around the world.

 Beginning in 2008, WBI designed and delivered its first 3-day training program for professionals called Workplace Bullying University®.
 Attendees have included HR, union officers, trainers, consultants, managers, and psychologists.
 University is offered periodically throughout each year.
 The first Union-only University was held in Sept.
 2011.

-In America, WBI remains the first and only organization that integrates all aspects of workplace bullying: self-help advice for individuals, personal coaching, research, public education, union assistance, training for professionals, employer consulting, and legislative advocacy.
+In America, WBI was the first and remains the only organization that integrates all aspects of workplace bullying: self-help advice for individuals, personal coaching, research, books, public education, union assistance, training for professionals, employer consulting, and legislative advocacy.